LGUG2Z/komorebi/README.md

 ## Refactors to the codebase must have prior approval

-`komorebi` is mature codebase with an internal consistency and structure that has developed organically over close to half a decade.
+`komorebi` is a mature codebase with an internal consistency and structure that has developed organically over close to half a decade.

 There are [countless hours of live coding videos](https://youtube.com/@LGUG2Z) demonstrating work on this project and